gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

-compared to the rest of the operating system, just that strange bloke with the weird hair, who hopefully gets the job done, or else… And if you don't use the same graphical toolkit for every platform, well, your bang for the buck for using Nimrod is very reduced, especially because there are only a few low level bindings.
+compared to the rest of the operating system, just that strange bloke with the weird hair, who hopefully gets the job done, or else… And if you don't use the same graphical toolkit for every platform, well, your bang for the buck for using Nim is very reduced, especially because there are only a few low level bindings.